-The analysis considered costs in terms of 2016 -dollar values.
+The analysis considered costs in terms of 2016 dollar values.
 The analysis estimated that the capital unit costs for installing these types of upgrades are between $0.89 and $1.41 per gallon per day of authorized discharge.
-The analysis also estimated that ongoing operation and maintenance costs for these types of upgrades would cost between $50.18 and $78.61 per million gallons of water treated.
+The analysis also estimated that ongoing operation and maintenance costs for these types of upgrades would cost between $50.18 and $78.61 per million gallons of water treated. (ibid.)